 17+ of the Oldest People in the World to Have Beaten COVID-19

-A great part of the reason most worldwide are advised to stay at home and isolate due to the COVID-19 pandemic is so as to protect the elderly and more vulnerable from the coronavirus, as well as those with higher risk due to existing health conditions.
+A great part of the reason most worldwide are advised to stay at home and isolate due to the COVID-19 pandemic is to protect the elderly and other vulnerable people from the coronavirus, such as those with higher risk due to existing health conditions.

-As the scientific community works hard towards creating an effective coronavirus treatment, these stories of elderly people who beat the coronavirus provide a glimmer of hope during these difficult times.
+As the scientific community works hard toward creating an effective coronavirus treatment, these stories of elderly people who beat the coronavirus provide a glimmer of hope during these difficult times.

 1. 79-year-old Italian man treated with experimental coronavirus treatment

 The experimental drug remdesivir, which was originally developed by U.S. drug firm Gilead as a potential treatment for Ebola, was one of the first signs of hope amidst the COVID-19 pandemic.
 It is one of the first treatments to have shown promise against the disease caused by the coronavirus.
 Perhaps one of the most impressive cases to have been cured by the drug is that of a 79-year-old Italian man who had tested positive and was given the all-clear after taking the drug.

 As The Telegraph reports, remdesivir is currently being tested in five COVID-19 clinical trials, including one by the US National Institutes of Health (NIH) that is being carried out on 13 patients.